Appearance & Reality > The Lord Jesus Christ > Strong and weak

 And He is the radiance of His glory and the exact representation of His nature, and upholds all things by the word of His power.
 When He had made purification of sins, He sat down at the right hand of the Majesty on high,

-Hebrews 1 reveals that in these last days, God has spoken to us in His Son, through whom He made the world.
-And verse 3 describes the Son, who is the radiance of His glory and the exact representation of His nature, and He upholds all things by the word of His power.
-Clearly, tremendous power is involved.
+This verse describes the Son, who is the radiance of God’s glory and the exact representation of His nature, and it tells us that He upholds all things by the word of His power.
+Clearly, the Lord Jesus has tremendous power.

 Yet the Lord Jesus appeared weak

-The almighty Creator was mocked, slapped, spat upon and scourged.
-And He seemed so weak at a time when it was important for Him to be strong.
-He seemed unable to defend Himself.
-In the end, like a criminal, He suffered a most agonising, painful and humiliating death on the Cross.
+The most striking illustration of this is in the events leading to His crucifixion.
+During that episode, the Lord was mocked, slapped, spat upon and scourged.
+Just when He should be strong, He seemed so weak and unable to defend Himself.
+In the end, like a criminal, He was nailed to the Cross, suffering a most agonising, painful and humiliating death.

-We shall look at the Scriptures to identify with what took place.
+Let us look at the Scriptures to identify with what took place at that time.

 Luke 23:8-11